gyselroth/php-task-scheduler/README.md

 * Sync tasks between each other
 * Abort running tasks
 * Timeout jobs
-* Perfectly suited for kubernets and other container orchestration platforms
+* Perfectly suited for kubernetes and other container orchestration platforms
 * Retry and intervals
 * Schedule tasks at specific times
 * Signal management